0xJoeMama/progintro-hw0/cmdline/README.md

 ...
 ```

-"No such file or directory", meant that this is not the right syntax for 'find' and that
+"No such file or directory", meant that this is not the right syntax for `find` and that
 cup.txt was being passed in as a file.
 So now I needed to check for instructions for find.